The Difference Of One Year

-The juvenile's family didn't understand why probation was necessary for the incident, why a court counselor was involved in their life and why the court was going to keep an eye on their child for the next 6 months.
-Unfortunately this family had experience in adult court with an older sibling before and was not used to the responsibilities and requirements of juvenile court.
+juvenile court.
 I explained to the family that their child was showing red flags- poor performance in school, poor attendance in school, hanging out with less than desirable individuals and participating in incidents at school, although minor, still deemed criminal under the law.
-In theory, the juvenile system is designed to help this young person become a productive member of society and not become a statistic in the adult system.
-If the child is successful, they can become a productive member of society without any criminal record.
-They have the chance to succeed without explaining a criminal charge on a job application or job interview.
-Criminal Law Updates Provided by the Law Office of Carilyn Ibsen PLLC (888)543-2427
+In theory, the juvenile system is designed to help this young person become a productive member of society and not become a

 0 Comments: